conner99/DIGITS/docs/BuildDigitsWindows.md

 Caffe can be obtained at (https://github.com/bvlc/caffe/tree/windows).
 Note you need to install Visual Studio 2013 to build Caffe.
 Before building it, enable Python support, CUDA and CuDNN by following instructions on the same page.
-Because we are using Official CPython, please change the value of PythonDir tag from C:\Miniconda2\ to C:\PYTHON27\ (assume your CPython installation is the default C:\PYTHON27\).
 After building it, configure your Python environment to include pycaffe, which is described at (https://github.com/bvlc/caffe/tree/windows#remark).
 Your caffe.exe will be inside Build\x64\Release  directory (if you made release build).